benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         return
     end

-    local bagFullText =
+    local bagText =
         findVisibleCoinBagFullText()

-    if not bagFullText then
+    if not bagText then
         return
     end